 Connect the CO2 to the gas inlet poppet and set the regulator to approximately 30psi.
 Place the keg on its side and rock it back and forth.
 You will be able to hear the gas flow from the tank into the keg as it is absorbed into the cider.
 After a minute or two of rocking the keg, you will notice it stops accepting CO2.

 Reduce the CO2 regulator pressure to serving pressure, 8-12psi, and burp the keg to release excess pressure.
-Forgetting to purge is a huge deal, although that first pint may come out quickly.
+Forgetting to purge isn’t a huge deal, although that first pint may come out very quickly.

-The cider can now be placed into a kegerator to chill and allow the cider to rest as it will be foamy from the agitation.
+The cider can now be placed into a kegerator to chill.
+Allow the cider to rest for a while as it will be foamy from the agitation.

-Once the cider is carbonated the CO2 regulator pressure should be reduced to serving pressure.
-Typical serving pressure for cider is 8-12 psi which will dispense the liquid and fill the new headspace in the keg to keep the remaining cider carbonated.
+Once the hard cider is carbonated, the CO2 regulator pressure should be reduced to serving pressure.
+The typical serving pressure is 8-12 psi which will dispense the liquid and fill the new headspace in the keg to keep the remaining cider carbonated.

 Over carbonation can happen when force carbonating, especially when quick carbonating at higher pressures.
 Over carbonating can be identified when you pour a glass of cider and nothing but foam comes out or the glass overflows easily with head.